About Us

 Welcome to Inclusion NWT

-We support people with intellectual and other disabilities and their families, across their lifetime.
+We support people with intellectual and learning disabilities and their families, across their lifetime.
 We are here to help them live meaningful lives and be active in all aspects of community life.

 Our service areas include: